-Top Iran diplomat warns US it cannot ‘expect to stay safe’
+Stern words from Iran: US cannot ‘expect to stay safe’

 Zarif also warned: “Whoever starts a war with us will not be the one who finishes it.”

+Zarif’s ramped up rhetoric marked a sharp departure for the U.S.-educated diplomat and signals that Iran is taking a harder line toward the West.
+His public threats, which came during a joint news conference with German Foreign Minister Heiko Maas, were striking because Zarif was the one who helped secure the nuclear deal, alongside the relatively moderate President Hassan Rouhani.
+However, he does not make the decision on whether to go to war.
+That is left to the supreme leader.

-For his part, German Foreign Minister Heiko Maas insisted his country and other European nations want to find a way to salvage the nuclear deal, which saw Iran limit its enrichment of uranium in exchange for the lifting of economic sanctions.
+For his part, Maas insisted his country and other European nations want to find a way to salvage the deal, which saw Iran limit its enrichment of uranium in exchange for the lifting of economic sanctions.
 But he acknowledged there were limits.

 “We won’t be able to do miracles, but we are trying as best as we can to do prevent its failure,” Maas said.